Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Methodology

-While entanglement-awareness guided loss reweighting (EAGLE) adaptively modulates the forgetting effort across samples based on embedding and token-level similarity, gradient-based unlearning methods still suffer from a fundamental limitation: unbounded unlearning.
-Unlike gradient descent with natural convergence, gradient ascent lacks a stable stopping point.
-As a result, continued updates can lead to excessive deviation in the model’s predictions on forget samples, causing them to diverge from responses to naturally unseen or semantically similar inputs.
-This over-forgetting undermines generalization and introduces distributional inconsistencies that increase the risk of unlearning detection.

-Setting an appropriate \textbf{stopping criterion} is critical to mitigating over-forgetting during the unlearning process.
-Since gradient ascent-based unlearning lacks a well-defined point of convergence, it is inherently difficult to determine when to stop.
-It is non-trivial to identify a suitable threshold in practice since it can \textbf{vary substantially} across \textbf{model architectures}, \textbf{training datasets}, and \textbf{the degree of entanglement between forget and retain data}.
-A fixed threshold may be too conservative for some samples and too aggressive for others, leading to either under-forgetting or over-forgetting.
+While the entanglement-guided unlearning framework adaptively modulates the unlearning effort across samples and iterations based on inter-sample and intra-sample entanglement, it still faces a fundamental challenge in controlling the overall degree of unlearning.
+In practice, it is often difficult to \textbf{determine how much unlearning is sufficient}.
+Without a clear criterion, continued updates can excessively alter the model’s predictions on forget samples, pushing them away from responses to naturally unseen inputs.
+Such unnecessary divergence not only undermines generalization but also introduces distributional inconsistencies, increasing the risk of unlearning detection.
+This highlights the need for an appropriate stopping criterion to prevent such undesirable deviations during unlearning.
+However, gradient-ascent–based unlearning offers \textbf{no natural point of convergence}, making it inherently difficult to decide when the level of unlearning becomes sufficient for the intended objective.
+The optimal threshold can vary substantially across model architectures, training datasets, and the degree of entanglement between forget and retain data.
+A fixed threshold may be too conservative for some samples and too aggressive for others, leading to either under-unlearning or over-unlearning.

-To this end, we propose EAGLE-PC, an extension of EAGLE that incorporates \textbf{P}roxy \textbf{C}onstraint based on test inputs synthesized through in-context learning (ICL) with LLM.
+To this end, we propose EGUP, an extension of EGU that incorporates \textbf{P}roxy \textbf{C}onstraint based on test inputs synthesized through in-context learning (ICL) with LLM.
 These proxy samples emulate how the model would naturally respond to forget samples if it has never been exposed to them.
-By applying a loss-based soft constraint on the model’s predictions over these proxy inputs during unlearning, EAGLE-PC provides a semantically grounded and adaptive boundary that not only eliminates the need for manual threshold tuning, but also effectively mitigates over-forgetting and preserves the model’s ability to generalize after unlearning.
+By applying a loss-based soft constraint on the model’s predictions over these proxy inputs during unlearning, EGUP provides a semantically grounded and adaptive boundary that not only eliminates the need for manual threshold tuning, but also effectively mitigates over-unlearning and preserves the model’s ability to generalize after unlearning.